At the front

 by Aaron Dalton

-The men and women of the U.S. military serve in many ways and on many different fronts.
+Those who serve in the U.S. military do so in many ways and on many different fronts.
 And thousands of these veterans also face a unique challenge: multiple sclerosis.
+Currently, there are no accurate estimates of the number of veterans living with MS, partly because only about 40% of veterans with MS, approximately 20,000, receive their care within the Veterans Health Administration (VHA).

 “Some veterans living with MS get treated in the private sector without realizing the fabulous benefits they may be able to access at the VHA,” says Jodie Haselkorn, MD, director of the MSCoE-West, located jointly in Seattle and in Portland, Oregon.
 “The VHA has access to all the FDA-approved disease-modifying therapies (DMTs) for MS. That’s not always the case in the private sector, and it enables us to make sure that veterans living with MS get on a safe, appropriate treatment that will have the most benefits.”